hnaderi/edomata/docs/principles/index.md

 # Misconceptions and anti-patterns

 ## Communicating using journal
-using events to communicate; this by far most spread misconception! that is message passing, not event sourcing.
+using events to communicate; this is by far most spread misconception! that is message passing, not event sourcing.

 ## CQRS architecture
 as described earlier, CQRS is not a system architecture, it is a local application architecture or pattern; having a system with CQRS architecture not only does not convey any meaning, it also shows a form a cargo cult programming and design.